 Finding your National Insurance number on a document

-When do you usually receive your National Insurance number?
+When do I usually receive my National Insurance number?

 If you are a UK resident, typically, HMRC will send you your National Insurance number a few months before your 16th birthday.
 This is because children below the age of 16 are unable to work full-time hours; once you are able to work full-time hours, you will begin to make NI contributions if your income exceeds the threshold.